Denmark and Netherlands pledge to give F-16 fighter jets to Ukraine as Zelenskyy visits

 Zelenskyy was set to address the Danish Parliament on Monday.

-"I am sure our soldiers will respond to Russia for this terrorist attack.
-Respond tangibly," Zelenskyy said in a video address published in the early hours of Sunday at the end of a visit to Sweden.
+“I am sure our soldiers will respond to Russia for this terrorist attack.
+Respond tangibly,” Zelenskyy said in a video address published in the early hours of Sunday.

-Meanwhile in Russia on Sunday, the Defense Ministry said Sunday that its air defense systems had prevented an attack by three drones on the Belgorod region, which borders Ukraine.
+Meanwhile in Russia, the Defense Ministry said Sunday that its air defense systems had prevented an attack by three drones on the Belgorod region, which borders Ukraine.

 Russian air defenses also jammed a drone flying towards Moscow early Sunday, causing it to crash.
 Russia’s Defense Ministry called it “an attempt by the Kyiv regime to carry out a terrorist attack.”